sudohainguyen/sudohainguyen.github.io/_posts/2022-10-22-git-commit-practice.md

 - add engine factory test cases
 ```

-Doesn't it look cool?
+Doesn’t it look cool?
 I can easily generate a release note from the commit history.
 This is a great way to keep your users informed about the latest changes and improvements to your products.

 ## Conclusion
-This maybe look simple but it is a good start to build up your team's culture, furthermore it might boost your team productivity as well.
+This maybe looks simple but it is a good start to building up your team’s culture, furthermore, it might boost your team's productivity as well.
 I hope you can find this article useful and apply it to your daily basis.
 Thanks for reading!